 If you have one of our controllers with 316L stainless steel components—selected for their resistance to corrosion—you’re in the best possible situation.
 They are virtually identical, physically, to our liquid flow meters and have the highest degree of tolerance for liquids.
 [This might be a good time to ask: Did you know we make liquid flow meters and controllers?]

-Customers—like the water treatment plant and air quality monitoring companies—have switched from ordinary thermal controllers to Alicat’s differential pressure controllers because they had run into problems.
-It’s one of the lesser-known benefits of our products, but if you are at risk, it’s a good reason to choose Alicat mass flow controllers and meters.
+Many water treatment plants and air quality monitoring entities have switched from ordinary thermal controllers to Alicat’s differential pressure controllers because they had run into ingress problems.
+It’s one of the lesser-known benefits of our products, but if your process is at risk of backflow events, it’s a good reason to choose Alicat mass flow controllers and meters.